oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 assigned port:

     http://[::1]:61023/oauth2redirect/example-provider

+While redirect URIs using the name `localhost` (i.e., `http://localhost:{port}/{path}`) function similarly to loopback IP redirects, the use of `localhost` is NOT RECOMMENDED.
+Specifying a redirect URI with the loopback IP literal rather than `localhost` avoids inadvertently listening on network interfaces other than the loopback interface.
+It is also less susceptible to client-side firewalls and misconfigured host name resolution on the user's device.

 The authorization server MUST allow any port to be specified at the time of the request for loopback IP redirect URIs, to accommodate